seiler-emerson/Entra21_Project_EMR_2022/README.md

 ## 💻 About the project

 It is a system used to manage the attendance of a clinic.
-It has functionalities to manage patients with their respective medical records, which in turn store their attendances.
+It has functionalities to manage patients with their respective medical records, which in turn store their medical consultation.

 <br>